-Stories will appear on the AWEfund blog as part of the ongoing #AWEfund Storytellers series and may be published anonymously, under a pseudonym, or with your name as a byline.
-We encourage storytellers to keep their stories to 500 words or less.
-AWEfund organizers will use these stories in their fundraising efforts as a way to demonstrate the positive impact mutual aid has had for our collective well-being as a community of archival workers.
+Stories will appear on the AWE Fund blog with the option to publish them anonymously, by pseudonym, or with your name as a byline.
+We encourage submissions to be 500 words or less.
+AWE Fund organizers will use these stories in their fundraising efforts as a way to demonstrate the positive impact mutual aid has had for our collective well-being as a community of archival workers.
 We will also be sharing these stories via social media using the #AWEfund hashtag and encourage storytellers to do the same.

-If you would like to contribute to the #AWEfund Storytellers blog series, and/or have questions about the series, please contact the series coordinator Anna Clutterbuck-Cook by completing the form below.
-Anna will follow up by email as soon as possible.
+If you would like to contribute to the #AWEfund Storytellers blog series, and/or have questions about the series, please contact the AWE Fund Organizers (firstname.lastname@example.org) or complete the blog submission form below.